Ajay8309/Blog/React_VR.md

 <p align="start">
 <em>
 <strong>Step 3 : Adding Entities</strong>
-Within the Scene component, you can start adding A-Frame entities using the <Entity /> component.
-For example, let's add a 3D box:</em>
+Inside the <Scene> component, start adding A-Frame entities using the <Entity /> component.
+For instance, let's place a 3D box in the scene:
 </p>

 ```